 Horse Property For Sale In North Las Vegas or Homes For Sale With Large Lots

 Horse Property is all over the Las Vegas Valley, both on County and City land.
 There are sections of land in every direction of the Las Vegas Valley that allow horses.
-In 2005 the zoning designation was changed from RE – rural estates- to RNP, which stands for Rural Neighborhood Preservation.
+In 2005 the zoning designation for Clark County was changed from RE – rural estates- to RNP, which stands for Rural Neighborhood Preservation areas.

 This county-wide zoning change continued to allow the sidewalks in these neighborhoods to remain dirt.
 Also included in the Rural Neighborhoods is the right to be without street lights.
 Every effort is being made to keep these rural pockets of land preserved and new pockets are often added.

 Rural Neighborhood Preservation Zones

 The requirements for a property to be zoned RNP are: